 Scientists have not had much luck identifying the cause of these disorders, and the available treatments are not very satisfactory.

 But here’s some good news.
-A new device has so impressed executives at the UK’s National Health Service, they’re introducing it later this year to treat both conditions.
+A new device has so impressed executives at the UK’s National Health Service, they’re introducing to treat both conditions.

 Cluster Headache Attacks Go Down by Almost Two-Thirds

 Cluster headaches are a lifelong incurable condition with severe pain focused around the eye socket and temple.
 The eyes may water, eyelids droop, nose run, and the face can flush and sweat.

 Episodic attacks happen every day for weeks or months, last anywhere from 15 minutes to three hours at a time, and can occur as many as eight times a day.
 These outbreaks are followed by a pain-free period that can last weeks, months or years before the pain returns.

 To abort an attack, the most successful agent is a self-administered injection of a drug called sumatriptan (Imitrex).
 Another remedy is to inhale 100% oxygen for 15 minutes.

 gammaCore is far more convenient and looks to be more effective.
 You hold it in your hand and press it against the vagus nerve in the neck, where it delivers a mild electric current to block pain signals.
 The treatment lasts from six to twelve minutes, and you can use it up to four times a day if needed.